reminix-ai/runtime-python/packages/langgraph/README.md

 # reminix-langgraph

-Reminix Runtime adapter for [LangGraph](https://langchain-ai.github.io/langgraph/).
+Reminix Runtime adapters for [LangGraph](https://langchain-ai.github.io/langgraph/).
 Serve any LangGraph agent as a REST API.

 > **Ready to go live?** [Deploy to Reminix Cloud](https://reminix.com/docs/deployment) for zero-config hosting, or [self-host](https://reminix.com/docs/deployment/self-hosting) on your own infrastructure.